dart-lang/language/working/tagged-strings/feature-specification.md

 The tagged string literal is replaced with a call to the tag processor function.
 The list of string parts and expressions (which may be empty) are passed to that function as positional arguments.

-### Static typing

-It is a compile-time error if:

-*   The tag named suffixed with `StringLiteral` does not resolve to a function that can be called with two positional arguments.
-*   `List<String>` cannot be assigned to the first parameter's type.
-*   `List<Object?
-Function()>` cannot be assigned to the first parameter's type.

-The type of a tagged string literal expression is the return type of the corresponding tagged string literal function.

 ## Runtime semantics